 Ignite Hope Saturday, December 14, 2019

-Please join us to Shine Your Light during this annual candlelit walk.
-Make it your annual family tradition and give the gift of hope to patients and their families battling illnesses during the holiday season – an especially difficult time to be sick.
+Don’t miss Ignite Hope – a holiday candlelight walk.
+Make it your annual family tradition and give the gift of hope to patients and their families battling illnesses during the holiday season, an especially difficult time to be sick.
 Whether in the hospital or at home, this meaningful event brings the community together in a show of support.
-Shine your light for them and lift up your own spirits, too.
+One tradition – two locations.

 All proceeds of the event benefit the Hope Fund.
 Because health care changes with lightning speed, the Hope Fund provides for the most urgent needs at the Hospital, including new technology, research initiatives and charitable care.
 The Hope Fund also fuels investments in top-caliber talent and innovative programs that make a significant difference for patients and their families.